 November 15, 2017

 Greetings to all residents, businesses and visitors of the City of Jurupa Valley,

-The City has received a number of resident and local business owner complaints regarding the illegal marijuana dispensaries in the City.
+I wanted to bring everyone up to date on the ongoing issue of illegal marijuana dispensaries in the City.
+The City continues to receive a number of resident and local business owner complaints regarding the illegal marijuana dispensaries in the City.
 Their concerns are the negative impact they are having on the surrounding businesses, and exposure to children from some of the clientele frequenting these establishments.
-The City has also learned of a significant amount of misinformation circulating in the public domain concerning the legality of these dispensaries and the City allowing them to operate.
-First off, let me start by saying that ALL dispensaries currently operating in the City are ILLEGAL and PROHIBITED under City ordinance as authorized under state law, and have no permits whatsoever to operate.
-Additionally, all of them are in various stages of the legal process through the courts for closure, which I will discuss later in this update.
+The City continues to be aware of a significant amount of misinformation circulating in the public domain concerning the legality of these dispensaries and the City allowing them to operate.
+First off, let me start by saying that all dispensaries currently operating in the City are illegal and prohibited under City ordinance as authorized under state law, and have no permits whatsoever to operate.